Logo

 For a more in-depth guide convering installing both Malcolm and a Hedgehog Linux sensor using the Malcolm installer ISO and Hedgehog Linux installer ISO, see End-to-end Malcolm and Hedgehog Linux ISO Installation.

-The commands in this example should be executed as a non-root user.
+The commands in this example should be executed as a non-root user except where clearly indicated with the use of sudo.

-To install Malcolm from the latest Malcolm release, browse to the Malcolm releases page on GitHub and download at a minimum the files ending in .py and the malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz file, then navigate to the downloads directory:
+To install Malcolm from the latest Malcolm release artifacts, browse to the Malcolm releases page on GitHub and download the malcolm_YYYYMMDD_HHNNSS_xxxxxxx_docker_install.zip file, then navigate to the downloads directory and extract it.
+If your distribution does not have the unzip utility, you may need to install it with sudo apt install unzip.

 user@host:~$ cd Downloads/